 Vehicle Activate Signs (VAS)

-VAS are permanent post-mounted signs that display either the speed limit or warn of a hazard ahead.
-They must comply with The Traffic Signs Regulations and General Directions 2016 (TSRGD) and be approved for use on the public highway.
-The TSRGD prescribes the signs and messages that can be displayed and alternatives are not permitted unless specifically authorised by the Secretary of State.
-Normally we will not pursue a VAS that is not prescribed.
+VAS are permanent signs that display either the speed limit or warn of a hazard ahead.
+They must comply with The Traffic Signs Regulations and General Directions 2016 (TSRGD).
+The TSRGD states the signs and messages that can only be displayed, other messages are not permitted unless authorised by the Secretary of State.

-Buckinghamshire County Council’s Vehicle Activated Signs (VAS) Policy was agreed in March 2006, and reviewed in February 2012.
-This enables VAS to be provided in any one of three ways:
+Our VAS Policy was agreed in March 2006, and reviewed in February 2012.
+The VAS will be provided in any one of three ways:

-- As part of a scheme where the community fund the supply, installation and maintenance of the VAS.
-This will be suitable where there is a proven problem with excessive or inappropriate speed and other remedial measures have been explored and ruled out or have not proved successful.
+- Scheme where the community fund the VAS.
+This will be suitable where there is a proven problem with speed and other measures have been ruled out or have not proved successful.

-- As for 2 above, but where a third party (usually the Parish or Town Council) arrange and fund the supply, installation and maintenance of the sign, subject to County Council approval.
+- As for 2 above, but where a third party (usually the Parish or Town Council) arrange and fund the supply, install and maintain the sign, subject to County Council approval.

-In case 3 above, where the third party (parish/town council) arrange and fund the installation of the VAS, TfB would act as Principle Designer and also supervise the works.
-This ensures the Parish/Town Council fulfil their responsibilities under the Construction, Design and Management Regulations 2015.
-TfB’s responsibilities would include ensuring the risk of underground services is managed and also ensure the work on the public highway is undertaken in a safe manner.
-The parish/town council would employ both TfB and the VAS installation contractor directly.
-The cost for TfB’s involvement would be assessed on a site by site basis.
+In case 3 above, where the third party arrange and fund the VAS, we would act as Principle Designer and supervise the works.
+TfB’s would include ensuring the risk of underground services is managed.
+The parish/town council would employ both TfB and the VAS contractor directly.
+The cost for TfB’s involvement would be on a site by site basis.

-When considering whether a site is suitable for a VAS, TfB will look at all sites and consider a number of factors including:
+TfB will look at all sites and consider a number of factors:

-- Whether other measures may be recommended or be more suitable
+- Whether other measures may be more suitable

 Requests and processes

-All requests should be made by completing the application form together with the application fee of £310 +VAT.
+All requests should be made by completing the application form with the fee of £310 +VAT.

-If necessary, there will also be an additional cost to obtain speed data for the assessment.
+There will also be an additional cost to obtain speed data.

-BCC/TfB, as highway authority, has the power to erect signs on the highway and it is not usual to notify individual frontagers when these are provided.
-However, a VAS is generally larger than conventional signing and adjacent properties may be affected by its presence.
-Where a VAS is agreed and will be provided in front of or adjacent to residential properties TfB, or the local council (if third party funded), should notify and confirm support from affected frontagers and the local County Councillor prior to any works commencing on site.
+BCC/TfB, as highway authority, has the power to erect signs on the highway.
+However, a VAS is larger than normal signing and properties may be affected by its presence.
+Where a VAS is agreed and will be provided in front of or adjacent to residential properties TfB, or the local council , should notify and confirm support from affected residents and the local County Councillor.

-There are a number of suppliers and contractors who can supply and / or install type approved VAS on the highway in Buckinghamshire.
-A list of preferred suppliers and / or installers will be provided on request.
-Where a third party provides, funds and maintains a VAS on the public highway, only those suppliers and contractors listed in this document may be used.
+There are a number of suppliers and contractors who can supply and / or install the VAS on the highway in Buckinghamshire.
+These can be provided on request.